Pathoschild/smapi-mod-dump/source/~NormanPCN/CombatControlsRedux/README.md

 > The movement velocity for special attack slick moves.
 Swords and clubs.
 Controls the speed and distance of the slide.

 ## Changlog
+v1.4.0
+* Updates for Stardew Valley 1.6 and SMAPI 4.

 v1.3.0
 * The controller fix option has been removed.
 This mod no longer looks at, uses, the controller cursor for facing direction changes during controller use.
 * Some features connected to the mouse cursor fix are now independent of that fix/feature being enabled. e.g. Slick moves.